 Simple At-Home Relaxer Tutorial

-Step 4: Using gloves, begin applying relaxer to your new growth.
+Using gloves, begin applying relaxer to your new growth.
 Start with the back area of your hair one section at a time, parting the hair horizontally within each section.
 In other words: Part hair, apply relaxer and repeat these steps to the following sections of hair.
 Only use the smoothing technique during the application by using the back surface of a comb’s bristles.
-If you comb the product through using the comb’s teeth, instead of smoothing the relaxer onto the hair, it may cause breakage.

-Continue this process for all four sections of hair, leaving your front and back hairline to the end.
-Keep in mind, the minute you apply the relaxer to your hair, the chemicals are in full effect—as you finish one section, quickly move onto the next.
+Continue this process for all four sections of hair, leaving your front and back hairline until the end.
 Don’t spend too much time on one area, as this can lead to overprocessing.
 Each section will take you around five to eight minutes.

 How to Protect Your Strands When You Chemically Straighten Hair